moneyadviceservice/frontend/README.md

 ### Change CMS URL Path

 The frontend locally will try to look for CMS locally.
 You can change the MAS_CMS_URL on [.env](https://github.com/moneyadviceservice/frontend/blob/master/.env#L2) file.
+Use http://comfy.moneyadviceservice.org.uk to point to LIVE content.

 Don't forget to restart the server after the modification.